 NorthwestFest announces the line-up for the 2017 festival, featuring the best in new documentary features, short films, media arts, and more.
 Running May 5-14, 2017 in various locations, this year’s program has something for everyone.
-Whether you’re curious about the worlds of America’s best session musicians, daredevils, spelling bees, scientology, or the obituary section of the New York Times, NorthwestFest has got you covered.
+Whether you’re curious about America’s best session musicians, daredevils, spelling bees, or scientology, NorthwestFest has you covered.

 Highlights at this year’s fest include:

 Opening night brings the highly-anticipated premiere of Victor Walk to Metro Cinema, with special guest Theoren Fleury in attendance (VIP Meet & Greet tickets available, which include a copy of Fleury’s book, Playing with Fire.)
 Proceeds benefit the Breaking Free Foundation, an organization that provides support and treatment for survivors of traumatic life events.

 On May 6, the festival presents the Canadian Premiere of the intimate new profile, May it Last: A Portrait of the Avett Brothers, directed by Judd Apatow and Michael Bonfiglio.
 The screening will feature a silent auction of autographed collectibles to raise funds for the Stollery Children’s Health Foundation.